jsdf/jamesfriend.com.au/posts/a-first-reason-react-app-for-js-developers.md

 npm start # start the bsb compiler in watch mode
 ```

 Now we have the `bsb` compiler running in watch mode.
-It will watch for changes to our Reason (.re) files and automatically compile them into Javascript (.bs.js) files.
-Now we need to open another terminal window to start Webpack's dev server:
+It will watch for changes to our Reason (`.re`) files and automatically compile them into Javascript (`.bs.js`) files.

+Next, we need to open another terminal window to start Webpack's dev server:

 ```bash
 # in a second terminal window